rust-lang/rust-forge/src/infra/docs/cdn.md

 ## Objectives

+We have three goals for our use of CDNs in our infrastructure:

-- Reduce costs of outbound traffic by caching resources in the CDN
+1. Reduce costs of outbound traffic through cheaper pricing and caching
-- Reduce load on origin servers to save compute resources
+2. Reduce load on origin servers to save compute resources
-- Provide a way to rewrite legacy URLs for some resources
+3. Provide a way to rewrite legacy URLs for some resources

+### Reducing Costs

+As an open source project, we have to be very mindful of our infrastructure costs.
+Outbound traffic is by far one of the most expensive items on our monthly bills, and one that will continue to increase as Rust gets more popular.

+Cloud providers typically charge different rates for outbound traffic based on the service.
+For example, serving data straight from [Amazon S3] is more expensive than serving the same data through an [Amazon CloudFront] distribution.
+This is why we now use a CDN by default, even for services that can't make use of other features of a CDN such as caching.

 ## Infrastructure